-As the premiere standard setting body in the Medicaid Planning field, the CMP™ Governing Board established an ethics panel made up of professional Medicaid Planners.
-Together they have formulated a unifying set of client-first principles to guide Certified Medicaid Planners™ in the proper and ethical practice of of the profession.
+As the premier standard-setting body in the Medicaid Planning field, the CMP™ Governing Board established an ethics panel made up of professional Medicaid Planners.
+Together they have formulated a unifying set of client-first principles to guide Certified Medicaid Planners™ in the proper and ethical practice of the profession.

 The public and consumers of Medicaid Planning services will know that when dealing with a CMP™, the certificant has agreed to uphold this unifying set of ethical principles.
 Furthermore, the certificant also agrees to be held accountable by the CMP™ Governing Board for their conduct in the profession.
 Through the grievance process, the public can have conduct of the CMP™ reviewed for ethical lapses and the CMP™ Governing Board has a strict discipline policy that can include sanctioning the certificant or decertifying the planner.

 Additionally, the CMP™ Governing Board has a strict policy on respecting planners from diverse backgrounds and professions.
 Medicaid Planning is often a mixture of professionals that include attorneys, accountants, financial advisors, social workers, and other professionals involved in the planning process and Medicaid eligibility process.
 Each professional has a valid and lawful role to play and we encourage each planner to stay within the confines of their individual profession (e.g., a financial advisor or social worker should not practice law) and respect the role that other professionals play in the planning process.